Scooter-sharing system

-A scooter-sharing system or kicksharing system is a shared transport service in which electric motorized scooters (also referred to as e-scooters) are made available to use for short-term rentals. e-scooters are typically "dockless," meaning that they do not have a fixed home location and are dropped off and picked up from certain locations in the service area.
+A scooter-sharing system or kicksharing system is a shared transport service in which e-scooters are made available to use for short-term rentals.
+E-scooters are typically "dockless," meaning that they do not have a fixed home location and are dropped off and picked up from certain locations in the service area.

 Scooter-sharing systems work towards providing the public with a fast and convenient mode of transport for last-mile mobility in urban areas.
 Due to the growing popularity of scooter-sharing, municipal governments have enforced regulations on e-scooters to increase rider and pedestrian safety while avoiding the accrual of visual pollution.
 Scooter-sharing systems are one of the least expensive and most popular micromobility options.
 A similar concept is an electric bicycle sharing system.
 Some cities and companies operate both types of systems.

 Scooter-sharing industry

 Rise of e-scooter industry

 In 2012, Scoot Networks released a moped-style vehicle that provided a short-range rental of scooters.
 In 2016, Neuron Mobility introduced e-scooter docking stations in Singapore.
 In 2017, Bird Global and Lime introduced dockless electric kick scooters.
 Since its launch in Santa Monica, California, United States, Bird expanded its services to over 100 cities and reached a valuation of 2 billion dollars in 2018.
 In the same year, Lime amassed over 11.5 million rides.
 Early 2018 also saw India-based Yulu launching its IOT-enabled smart bicycles in Bengaluru, followed in 2019 by the launch of its shared electric vehicles.
 Lyft and Uber, the largest ride-sharing companies in the U.S., introduced their own electric scooter sharing services in 2018.
 In 2019, the global scooter market is expected to be valued at 300 billion to 500 billion dollars by 2030.